ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/resuable-component.md

 });
 ```

-At this point you should have failing tests.
-Let's update `useTea` to make them pass.
-First update `fromJsonToTea` to make it asyncrhonous and have it grab the rating from storage:
+The unit tests for `useTea` now fail.
+We will update the hook to make them pass.

+First update `fromJsonToTea()`:

 **`src/tea/useTea.tsx`**